Dr-Duncan-treatment-room

 morpheus-8-harley-st

-Non-surgical lifting suits patients with early to moderate laxity, early jowling, softening along the jawline, a less defined neck contour and reduced cheek projection.
-The skin needs enough resilience left to respond to treatment, which is usually the case up to the mid-fifties.
-Beyond that, non-surgical work still helps but is often better positioned as maintenance alongside surgical planning.
+Non-surgical lifting is most appropriate for patients with early to moderate laxity, early jowling, softening along the jawline, a less defined neck contour or reduced cheek projection.
+The skin needs sufficient resilience to respond to treatment, which is generally present up to the mid-fifties.
+Beyond that point, non-surgical treatments remain useful but are often better positioned as maintenance alongside surgical planning rather than as a standalone alternative.

 My ranked top 5 non-surgical alternatives and how they combine in a real plan